Eldh97/myreads-app/README.md

 # React Nanodegree Project #1: MyReads App

-A react appilcation to fetch and track the desired books.
+A react application to fetch and track the desired books.

 ## Usage
 ```bash